aclaudio123/python-for-everybody/README.md

 # Python for Everybody Specialization
-This repo contain all practices and projects for "Python for Everybody Specialization" by University of Michigan on Coursera.
+This repo contains all practices and projects for "Python for Everybody Specialization" by University of Michigan on Coursera.